lifeBalance/c_exam/README/04/numbers/fprime.md

 In this function we set up a variable named `div` and initialize it to `2` (all numbers, primes and no primes, are divisible by `0` and `1`).

 Then, in a loop, we keep increasing `div` and checking if `n` is evenly divisible by it.
-As soon as one divides the number evenly, we return `0` (meaning the number is **not prime**).
+As soon as one value of `div` divides `n` evenly, we return `0` (meaning the number is **not prime**).

 > We don't need to examine all the divisors up to our number, we just have to get to **half the number** (`div <= n / s`).
-No number can be evenly divided by a number greater than his half (you can't evenly divide 4 by 3, can you?).
+Think about it: no number can be evenly divided by a number greater than his half (you can't evenly divide 4 by 3, can you?).

-But if we reach the end of the loop, meaning that `div` got up to half the number and couldn't evenly divide our number, that means that our number is **prime**, and we return `1`.
+But if we exit the loop because the exit condition become false, meaning that `div` got up to half the number and couldn't evenly divide our number, that means that our number is **prime**, and we return `1`.

 ## Fprime
 Then in `fprime`, first thing we do is to check if the argument we pass from `main` is a **prime**; if it is, we print it and job's done (we get out of the function with an empty `return` statement).